-Assistant professor Dr. Jennifer Harrison is a co-principal investigator in the Interprofessional Peer Education and Evidence for Recovery program (I-PEER).
+Associate professors Dr. Jennifer Harrison and Dr. Bridget Weller are co-principal investigators in the Interprofessional Peer Education and Evidence for Recovery program (I-PEER).
 I-PEER provides enhanced interdisciplinary education for social workers, occupational therapists and peer specialists in evidence-based practices in behavioral health.
 The long-term goal of I-PEER is to provide workforce training in best practices to better serve rural and medically underserved communities in state psychiatric hospitals and community mental health providers in medically underserved and rural Southwest Michigan.

 Associate professor Dr. Don Cooney serves as an associate director of the Walker Institute.
 Founded in 1989 as the Institute for the Study of Race and Ethnic Relations, the Institute was renamed in 2000 in honor of Dr. Lewis Walker, Western Michigan University’s first African American Ph.D. faculty member.
 Dr. Walker devoted his career to teaching and research about race and ethnic relations and worked for social justice through many applied research and community service projects.
 The Walker Institute continues this work in service to the University and community.

 A number of faculty own private practices in the community, and bring that current expertise into their teaching.